aary/sharp/ForEach/README.md

 range at all.
 This does not have to be a runtime range like a `std::vector` but can also be a "range" that is defined at compile time like a `std::tuple`

-The library is increasingly complex as you use more features so the inherent simple use is really simple.
+The library has high differential complexity as you use more features but the inherent simple use is really simple.
 Even simpler than the existing `std::for_each` algorithm

 ```c++
 // With the standard std::for_each